h82258652/windows-uwp.zh-cn/windows-apps-src/design/shell/tiles-and-notifications/toast-ux-guidance.md

 ---
 author: manoskow
-Description: Learn how to create effective and user-focused notifications that make your users prductive and happy.
+Description: Learn how to create effective and user-focused notifications that make your users productive and happy.
 title: Toast UX 指南
 label: Toast UX Guidance
 template: detail.hbs